Skip to content

 FAQ

 Which figure should I use for my tax records — my Reluv payout or the gross on Stripe?
-Your payout amount is your income from the sale — it's what you actually received.
-The gross figure on Stripe includes Reluv's platform fee, which is not your income.
+Your payout.
+It's what you actually received, and it equals your full listing price — Reluv charges sellers no fee.
+A bigger gross figure on Stripe also counts the buyer's protection fee and shipping, which were never your money.

-What does being the merchant of record mean?
-It means you — not Reluv — are the legal seller of the item.
-The buyer's payment is processed on your Stripe account and Reluv takes an application fee.
-You own the transaction, which gives you more transparency and a cleaner record.
+What does being the seller of record mean?
+It means you — not Reluv — are the seller of the item in the eyes of the payment system.
+The buyer pays into your Stripe account, and Reluv collects a fee for running the marketplace and buying your postage label.
+You get more transparency and own your transaction history.

 Do I need to report the Stripe gross volume to HMRC?
-Generally no — the Stripe gross includes Reluv's platform fee, which is not your income.
-Your relevant figure is the money you actually received.
+Generally no — the gross includes the buyer's fee and shipping, which aren't your income.
+Your relevant figure is your payout.
 Check with an accountant for your specific situation.